Oedipus (DJ)

 Oedipus, the nom de plume, of Edward Hyson is an American radio personality.
-He gained notoriety as the pink-haired DJ who created the first punk rock radio show in America, introducing punk and new wave music to Boston and to the country.
-He trademarked his stage name Oedipus in 2014.
+He gained notoriety as the pink-haired DJ who created the first punk rock radio show in the United States, introducing punk and new wave music to Boston.
+His stage name "Oedipus" was trademarked in 2014.

 Career

-Oedipus began his radio career in 1975 at MIT’s college station, WTBS (now WMBR), where he created the first punk rock radio show in America.
+Edward Hyson began his radio career in 1975 at MIT’s college station, WTBS (now WMBR), where he created the first punk rock radio show in America.
 His program featured early interviews with seminal bands such as Elvis Costello, The Ramones, Talking Heads, and The Damned, and he conducted on-air conversations with The Clash, Public Image Ltd, and Suicide.

-In 1977, Oedipus convinced WBCN to hire him as an announcer to bring his cutting edge sounds to the airwaves.
+In 1977, Oedipus convinced WBCN to hire him as an announcer, to bring the Punk Rock music genra to the radio station.
 In 1981 he was named Program Director, a position he held until he left in 2004.
 Under his tutelage, the station was recognized as an industry leader in breaking new music and received countless awards for its successes.
 Multiple Billboard, FMQB, and Gavin Report award recipient for best Program Director of the Year, Oedipus hosted the acclaimed “Nocturnal Emissions” program for over 25 years, playing new tracks every Sunday night.
 In May 2001 Boston Magazine named Oedipus the third most influential person in the arts in Boston.

 Besides numerous artist interviews over the course of his career Oedipus broadcast live from Moscow, underwater from the Giant Ocean Tank at the New England Aquarium, while bungee jumping over Fort Point Channel in Boston, from Abbey Road Studios interviewing Jimmy Page and Paul Rodgers and in Florida at the home of Lenny Kravitz.
 He also toured Japan with David Bowie.”